sasstools/sass-lint/README.md

 ## Configuring

 Sass-lint can be configured from a `.sass-lint.yml` file in your project.
-If you don't have one in the root of your project or you would like all your projects to follow a standard config file then you can specify the path to one in your projects `package.json` file.
+If you don't have one in the root of your project or you would like all your projects to follow a standard config file then you can specify the path to one in your project's `package.json` file.

 For example:
 ```javascript